-Best mini flashlight 2020: Carry a torch wherever you go
+Best mini flashlight 2023: Explore these top picks and carry a torch wherever you go

-(Pocket-lint) - Finding the best mini flashlight is paramount if you want to maintain visibility in dark situations without being held up by an unwieldy, full-size torch.
+Finding the best mini flashlight is paramount if you want to maintain visibility without being held up by an unwieldy, full-size torch.

 Whether you're exploring the great outdoors past daylight or simply need something to help you read a book in the tent, top small torches often come ready to clip onto your belt, backpack, or keyring, meaning you'll never have to rely on your battery-beholden smartphone's flash function.

 They all perform roughly the same job, of course, but finding the right miniature light (or multiple, if you're kitting out a group or need backups) will most likely come down to your budget and just how small you want it to be.

-That's why we've compiled some of the most reliable and varied picks at a number of different price points to help you decide.
+That's why we've compiled some of the most reliable and varied picks - at a number of different price points - to help you decide.

-Best mini flashlights: Our top picks to buy
+Best mini flashlights you can buy today

 EverBrite 18-Pack